pricingblock/pricingblock/README.md

-# 😸 The Compound Hacker
+# 😸 "The Compound Hacker"

-- 100 Billion transaction volume validated
-- Global asset modeling since 2010
 - Cover all trading cycles from 1 mili-second year to 1 year
-- Build for long-term compounding
+- 100 Billion transaction volume validated since 2010
+- Profitable in each major asset : US stocks, A share stocks, Global futures, Cryptos and etc
+- Compound Hacker generates long term compound returns: 600% in 6 years

 # 🌱 Excellence  = Skill * Breadth * Implementation

-- Millions of lines of code cultivates deep algorithmic knowledge
+- 10 Millions of lines of code cultivates deep algorithmic knowledge
-- Disciplined scaling follows a battle-hardened methodology
-- Strike fast.
+- **28 core procedures**, ensuring **end-to-end model deployment** from conception to production
+- Nanosecond event driven.
 Speed is your weapon.

 # 💞️ Team